hphelion/documentation/cloudos/install.create-cloud.md

 </pre>

 In addition, you will need to login to the Swift storage nodes from the remote console.
 For the credentials, go to the
-<a href="https://cloudos.hpwsportal.com" target="new"> HP Cloud OS Catalog</a> portal, and see the topic about the dashboard credentials.
+<a href="https://cloudos.hpwsportal.com" target="new"> HP Helion Cloud OS Catalog</a> portal, and see the topic about the dashboard credentials.

 ## Create Cloud